bcrowell/bcrowell.github.io/free_will/index.md

 ![Cain killing Abel](cain.jpg)

 *"If you don’t do well, sin crouches at the door.
-Its desire is for you, but you are to rule over it."*
+Its desire is for you, but you are to rule over it."
+[Genesis 4:7](https://ebible.org/web/GEN04.htm)*

 So if you agree with this point of view, then again there is nothing about the laws of physics that is relevant.
 You're rejecting physics as an explanation of the mind, so physics has no contribution to make.